I used to ride my bike a lot.

 There are seriously so many options in Melbourne, and with a bike share system in place, it’s easy to rent a bike and get on your way.
 Check out Melbourne’s bike routes on this Google Map or take a look at the various cycling tours you could do.

-2. Vancouver | Canada
+2. VANCOUVER | CANADA

-When we flew to Canada, we landed in Vancouver at 7 am.
 After a 16 hour flight, you’re not only very tired but I generally find that my mind is a bit slow and I feel dazed, especially when you cross the dateline and arrive before you’ve even left.
 That boggles my mind.

 Brilliant idea is all I can say, Vancouver is simply made for bike riding!